Abdalmassih/ProductsAPI/README.md

 *   To generate the schema with mock data for testing, please use the provided seeds by running the          migrate command:
                              > php artisan migrate:fresh --seed

--   One final note: this is a proof-of-concept demo project, therefore only one of each similar functionalities group was done since they implement the same concept (e.g. "stores", "brands" and "categories" tables all have many-to-many relationships with "products" table which is why you will find that only "categories" is implemented in the product's "store" method); and the same applies for repeated validations.
+-   One final note: this is a proof-of-concept demo project, therefore only one of each similar functionalities group was worked on; since they basically implement the same concept (e.g. "stores", "brands" and "categories" tables all have many-to-many relationships with "products" table which is why you will find that only "categories" is implemented in the product's "store" method); and the same applies for repeated validations.